nickw444/flask-phantom-emoji/README.rst

 ============
 flask-phantom-emoji
 ============
-User Phantom Open Emoji in your Flask Apps!
+Use Phantom Open Emoji in your Flask Apps!

 ------------
 Installation